Tom Farden: 2019-2023: Head Coach

 Upon Megan Marsden's retirement, Farden became the sole head coach of the Utah program.
 In the 2020 season, he led the program to its second undefeated season (1993 & 2020) and the first-ever Pac-12 regular season title.
 For these accomplishments, he was named Pac-12 Coach and Regional Coach of the Year.

 During Farden’s tenure, the Red Rocks won every Pac-12 regular season title (outright in 2020 and 2021, and shared in 2022 and 2023) and every Pac-12 Conference Championship (2021-2023).
 In the postseason, Utah won three regional titles and three third-place finishes at the NCAA National Championship (2021-2023).

 Administrative leave

 In October 2023, Tokyo Olympic alternate gymnast Kara Eaker said she had been subjected to abusive coaching by Farden while at Utah, and was withdrawing from the school and retiring.
 Kim Tessen, who competed for Utah from 2017-20 and was a second-team All-American on vault and uneven bars as a senior, said that she suffered from "major depression, anxiety and suicidal ideation" during her time with the team, and that Farden verbally attacked her and made her feel physically unsafe.
 In November 2023, the school put him on administrative leave.
+They mutually agreed to separate soon after.

+2024-present: Twin City Twisters

+In July 2024, he began coaching at Twin City Twisters, an elite gymnastics training facility, where he is the girls team director.
+The move caused controversy due to the allegations of abuse at Utah.